7J2415147m/Jatin-kumar/README.md

 # (Introduction) What is HTML(Hyper Text MarkUp Language:
 #### -> HTML stands for HyperText Markup Language.
 It is the standard language used to create and structure content on the World Wide Web.Think of HTML as the skeleton of a webpage.
 It defines the layout and structure of web content using elements such as:
 Headings (<h1>, <h2>, etc.)
 Paragraphs (<p>)
 Links (<a>)
 Images (<img>)
 Lists (<ul>, <ol>, <li>)
 Tables (<table>, <tr>, <td>)
 And many more
 Each piece of content is wrapped in tags (e.g., <p>This is a paragraph.</p>) to indicate how it should be displayed or function.

-While HTML handles the structure, it is often combined with CSS (Cascading Style Sheets) for styling and JavaScript for interactivity.
+While HTML handles the structure, it is often combined with CSS (Cascading Style Sheets) for styling and JavaScript for interactivity

-In summary, HTML is the foundation of every web page, making it an essential language for anyone interested in web development .
 # How Browser Renders it:
 When you open a webpage, your web browser (like Chrome, Firefox, Safari) goes through a process to display the page correctly.
 Here's a step-by-step breakdown of how a browser renders HTML: